Excel KPI Dashboard

 Today’s Excel KPI dashboard tutorial clearly shows the geometry and trigonometry implemented to create a new rotating and moving gauge needle to replace the static one.
 With a use of Excel and a speedometer many data-visualization can be created.

-One of the best features of Excel is that if you spend enough time to know it than, with a little practice and creativity, you can make varied and useful dashboards.
+One of the best features of Excel is that if you spend enough time to know it than, with a little practice and creativity, you can make varied and useful excel dashboard templates.
 These templates provide information for the managers by basically portraying on one comprehensive screen the performance of the organizational departments, groups and divisions.

 Well established decisions are of highlighted importance at every success hungry company.
 Well established decisions require support and this can arrive in the form of an excel dashboard to the CEO.